mpv-player/mpv/DOCS/man/options.rst

     very high, so the actually achieved readahead will usually be limited by the value of the ``--demuxer-max-bytes`` option.

+``--cache-on-disk=<yes|no>``
+    Write packet data to a temporary file, instead of keeping them in memory.
+    This makes sense only with ``--cache``.
+If the normal cache is disabled, this option is ignored.

+    You need to set ``--cache-dir`` to use this.

+    The cache file is append-only.
+Even if the player appears to prune data, the file space freed by it is not reused.
+The cache file is deleted when playback is closed.

+    Note that packet metadata is still kept in memory. ``--demuxer-max-bytes`` and related options are applied to metadata *only*.
+The size of this metadata  varies, but 50 MB per hour of media is typical.
+The cache statistics will report this metadats size, instead of the size of the cache file.
+If the metadata hits the size limits, the metadata is pruned (but not the cache file).

+    When the media is closed, the cache file is deleted.
+A cache file is generally worthless after the media is closed, and it's hard to retrieve any media data from it (it's not supported by design).

+``--cache-dir=<path>``
+    Directory where to create temporary files (default: none).

+    Currently, this is used for ``--cache-on-disk`` only.

 ``--cache-pause=<yes|no>``
     Whether the player should automatically pause when the cache runs out of data and stalls decoding/playback (default: yes).
 If enabled, it will